Are you an excellent and engaging Humanities teacher seeking their next career step?

 - be able to demonstrate experience and impact of working with colleagues to improve teaching and learning standards

-- be approachable and of empathetic character in order to engage and support colleagues in improving their practice but at the same time being fair and consistent in expectations
+- be approachable and of empathetic character in order to engage and support colleagues in improving their practice but at the same time being fair and consistent in high expectations

 - ensure all students make at least expected progress irrespective of their starting point and individual needs